The Scott model of PCF in univalent type theory: Semidecidable propositions and PCF terms of base type

-Finally, let us see how to apply \cref{indexedWtypedeceq'} to see that the PCF terms have decidable equality. \begin{theorem} The PCF terms have decidable equality. \end{theorem} \begin{proof} As with \cref{termsasindexedWtype}, we only spell out the details for the fragment $\mathsf{T}$.
+Finally, let us see how to apply Theorem~\ref{indexedWtypedeceq'} to see that the PCF terms have decidable equality. \begin{therm} The PCF terms have decidable equality. \end{therm} \begin{proof} As with Example~\ref{termsasindexedWtype}, we only spell out the details for the fragment $\mathsf{T}$.
 Recall that $\mathsf{T}$ may be encoded as a $\mathsf{W}$-type, indexed by the PCF types.
-Using \cref{emptyunitpicompact} and \cref{coproductpicompact}, we see that $B(a)$ is $\Pi$-compact for every $a : A$.
+Using Example~\ref{emptyunitpicompact} and Lemma~\ref{coproductpicompact}, we see that $B(a)$ is $\Pi$-compact for every $a : A$.
 Note that $A$ has decidable equality if $I$ does.
 So it remains to prove that $I$, the type of PCF types, has decidable equality.